deveshruttala/brainbloom-dementia/README.md

 ## Key Features

-- **Cognitive Activities** - Cerify provides tailored exercises that encourage users to stay mentally active and improve specific skills.
+- **Cognitive Activities** - BrainBloom provides tailored exercises that encourage users to stay mentally active and improve specific skills.
 Each activity is designed with simplicity and ease of use in mind:
   - Memory Match: A card-matching game to enhance short-term and visual memory.
   - Attention Games: A “whack-a-mole” style game that improves concentration and reaction time.

 - **Progress Tracking & Analytics** - The analytics page tracks user progress, providing insights on performance over time, making it a helpful tool for caregivers and family members.

-- **Daily Reminders** - Cerify sends reminders to encourage daily engagement, fostering a consistent routine that benefits cognitive health.
+- **Daily Reminders** - BrainBloom sends reminders to encourage daily engagement, fostering a consistent routine that benefits cognitive health.

 ## Built With